Mission San Luis Obispo de Tolosa

 Mission San Luis Obispo de Tolosa (Misión San Luis Obispo de Tolosa) is a Spanish mission founded September 1, 1772 by Father Junípero Serra in San Luis Obispo, California.
-Named after Saint Louis of Anjou, the bishop of Toulouse, the mission is the namesake of San Luis Obispo.
-The mission offers public tours of the church and grounds.
+The mission was named after San Luis, obispo de Tolosa (Saint Louis, bishop of Toulouse, France).

 The Mission of San Luis Obispo is unusual in its design, in that its combination of belfry and vestibule are found nowhere else among the California missions.
 Like other churches, the main nave is short and narrow, but at the San Luis Obispo Mission, there is a secondary nave of almost equal size situated to the right of the altar, making it the only L-shaped mission church in California.

 History

+Founding of the mission (1772)

-In 1769, Gaspar de Portola traveled through California on his way to the Bay of Monterey and discovered the San Luis Obispo area.
-Expedition diarist and Franciscan missionary Juan Crespí wrote that the soldiers called the place "llano de los osos," or the "plain of the bears."
-Since then, mistranslations of Crespi's diary have called this area "la cañada de los osos" (the canyon of the bears) which has been further mistranslated as the "valley of the bears."
+In 1769, Gaspar de Portolá traveled through California on his way to the Bay of Monterey and traveled through the San Luis Obispo area.
+Expedition diarist and Franciscan missionary Juan Crespí wrote that the soldiers called the place "llano de los osos", or the "plain of the bears".
 Portola followed the same route the following year, on his way to establish the Presidio of Monterey.
 Missionary president Junípero Serra, traveling by sea, met the Portola party there and founded San Carlos Borremeo, in Monterey, which was moved to Carmel the following year.

 When food supplies started to dwindle at the mission, Serra remembered the stories of the "valley of the bears."
 He decided to send a hunting expedition to San Luis Obispo to help feed the Spanish and neophytes (natives that converted to Christianity) in Monterey.
-The huge success of the hunting expedition caused Junípero Serra to consider building a mission in that area.
+The success of the hunting expedition caused Junípero Serra to consider building a mission in that area.
 Upon further investigation, he was convinced that San Luis Obispo would be a perfect site for a mission, based on its surplus of natural resources, good weather and the Chumash, a local Native American tribe who could be used as labor, often by means of enslavement.
 The mission became the fifth in the mission chain founded by Father Junípero Serra.
-Serra himself was known for intimidating and controlling native subjects, and once "baptized" the Chumash were not allowed to leave the missions, nor were the generations to follow.
+Serra himself was known for intimidating and controlling native subjects, and once baptized, the Chumash were not allowed to leave the missions, nor were the generations to follow.